Staff Email Directory

 Small parts (not frames) out of stock/when will it be back in stock questions go to Spencer.

-For minor complaints, major gripes, and non-sales/mechanical big picture stuff email our General Manager Dave.
+For minor complaints, major gripes, and big picture stuff email our General Manager Dave.
 Mechanical, sales or stock questions go the guys above.

 Mark has been with us since 2002, and his duties include customer service, coordinating the custom orders, assembling bikes, designing an developin new products.
 He's a cyclo-cross racer an the staff barbecueist, which earned him his nickname "T-Bone".